redis-field-engineering/redis-connect-dist/Connectors/mssql/demo/README.md

 ---

 ## Setup RedisInsight
-Open a browser and navigate to http://127.0.0.1:18001/ and [add both job config & metrics and target Redis databbases](https://docs.redislabs.com/latest/ri/using-redisinsight/add-instance/) (use redisUrl's from env.yml) to RedisInsight UI.
+Open a web browser and navigate to http://127.0.0.1:18001/ and [add both job config & metrics and target Redis databbases](https://docs.redislabs.com/latest/ri/using-redisinsight/add-instance/) (use redisUrl's from env.yml) to RedisInsight UI.
+Use Redis database endpoints for job management and target databasees, use the `Internal IP` instead of `127.0.0.1` on cloud machines.

-## Setup RedisCDC
+## Setup RedisCDC: CDC Steps
 * Update the connection parameters to match with the demo environment.
 Execute the following commands:
 ```bash
 demo$ sed -i -e '/jobConfigConnection:/{n;s/20504/14001/}' -e '/srcConnection:/{n;s/20505/14000/}' -e '/metricsConnection:/{n;s/20505/14001/}' -e 's/35.185.69.89/127.0.0.1/g' ../config/samples/cdc/env.yml